“To provide professional legal services in a friendly environment at a fair cost”

 If you have a complaint, please contact us and your complaint will be passed to our Complaints Manager.

-If you are not satisfied with the outcome of the complaint, you can contact the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ or call 0300 555 0333 about your complaint.
+• If you are still not satisfied, you can then contact the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ or call 0300 555 0333 about your complaint.
 Any complaint to the Legal Ombudsman must usually be made within six months of your receiving a final written response from us regarding your complaint.
 The Legal Ombudsman has provided further guidance on its service at www.legalombudsman.org.uk.